(Photo courtesy of NetPS Plant Finder)

 A tall hybrid elm cultivar with an upright spreading habit, large shiny leaves and good fall color, resistant to Dutch elm disease; excellent as a street tree or a shade tree for larger landscapes; very adaptable to adverse conditions

-Accolade Elm has dark green foliage throughout the season.
+Accolade Elm has dark green deciduous foliage on a tree with a round habit of growth.
 The glossy pointy leaves turn an outstanding gold in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Accolade Elm is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.